amazezerti/EcommerceApp/README.md

 Heroku Deployment
 Overview
-The application is successfully deployed on Heroku with Heroku Postgres, ensuring global access for account creation, product browsing, and admin management.
+The application will be deployed on Heroku with Heroku Postgres, ensuring global access for account creation, product browsing, and admin management.
 The deployment uses JDK 24 and Maven, with environment variables configured for seamless operation.
 Setup Files

 Procfile:web: java -Dserver.port=$PORT -jar target/ecommerce-0.0.1-SNAPSHOT.jar